Medicare and Medicaid

 The Medicare prescription-drug coverage gap will be reduced; see the schedule in response to the question below.
 Also, drug company discounts on brand-name drugs and federal subsidies and discounts for all drugs will gradually reduce the gap, eliminating it by 2020.

-That means that seniors, who now pay 100 percent of their drug costs once they hit the doughnut hole, will pay 25 percent.
-And, as under current law, once seniors spend a certain amount on medications, they will get "catastrophic" coverage and pay only 5 percent of the cost of their medications.
+As under current law, once seniors spend a certain amount on medications, they will get "catastrophic" coverage and pay only 5 percent of the cost of their medications.
 Meanwhile, government payments to Medicare Advantage, the private-plan part of Medicare, were frozen as of 2011, and cut in the following years.
 If you're one of the 10 million enrollees, you could lose extra benefits that many of the plans offer, such as free eyeglasses, hearing aids and gym memberships.
 The law made all Medicare preventive services, such as screenings for colon, prostate and breast cancer, free to beneficiaries.1

 Do I have to do anything to receive Medicare Part D donut hole savings?